4zzz/DenseFusion/README.md

 </p>

 ## News
+1. 2022-04-13.
+We reimplemented the function knn to make project be compatible with the lastest pytorch.
+This project works well on py3.8.8 + torch1.7.1 + torchvision0.8.2
-We have released the code and arXiv preprint for our new project [6-PACK](https://sites.google.com/view/6packtracking) which is based on this work and used for category-level 6D pose tracking.
+2. Older: We have released the code and arXiv preprint for our new project [6-PACK](https://sites.google.com/view/6packtracking) which is based on this work and used for category-level 6D pose tracking.

 ## Table of Content
 - [Overview](#overview)